UNSW-Data-Soc/unsw-data-soc.github.io/_team/temp4.md

 ---
 position:
-portfolio: Activities
+portfolio: External
-order: 1
+order: 3
-name: Activities Directors TBA
+name: External Directors TBA
 degree:
 image: upcoming.png
 one_line: This will be updated soon!